mojolingo/prism-chef/README.md

 [2.8.0]
    * Switched from nokogiri to rexml/document for XML parsing
    * Guards around node search in attributes file.
 We use this to determin if Tropo is present.

+[2.8.1]
    * Only use a licnese.lic file if defined [internal use only]
+   * by default don't delete the prism demo application
    * Fix foodcritic FC24
    * Fix FC01 error